top of page

 Proper Diagnosis, Correct Terminology Essential When Assessing Canine Mental Health Issues

-The term “mental health” is appropriate, because we are discussing the dog’s emotional state.
+because we are discussing the dog’s emotional state.
 The same terms we use for humans to describe an emotion can also be used to describe the dogs.
 One reason is that we have no other language or term specific for the dog, e.g., fear, anxiety, or aggression.
 There are multiple terms that are universally understood whether describing an emotional state in a human or dog such as: depressed, afraid, nervous, or happy.
 These terms are similar in their definitions and descriptions and can be appropriately applied to for both species.
 Everyone can understand their meanings, be it with a human or a dog’s be-havior.
 The problem, of course, is that a human can “tell” us how they feel; a dog can only “show” us.
 As animal science professor, Temple Grandin teaches us, overt behavior is indicative of the internal state.
 We must learn to listen with our eyes.

 COTD Fall 2018 Melissa Hatfield Canine M